Helen Keller: Career, writing and political activities

-A message of optimism, of hope, of good cheer, and of loving service was brought to Menomonie Saturday—a message that will linger long with those fortunate enough to have received it.
-This message came with the visit of Helen Keller and her teacher, Mrs. John Macy, and both had a hand in imparting it Saturday evening to a splendid audience that filled The Memorial.
-The wonderful girl who has so brilliantly triumphed over the triple afflictions of blindness, dumbness and deafness, gave a talk with her own lips on "Happiness", and it will be remembered always as a piece of inspired teaching by those who heard it.

 Keller became a world-famous speaker and author.
 She was an advocate for people with disabilities, amid numerous other causes.
-She traveled to twenty-five different countries giving motivational speeches about Deaf people's conditions.
-She was a suffragist, pacifist, radical socialist, birth control supporter, and opponent of Woodrow Wilson.
+She traveled to twenty-five different countries giving motivational speeches about deaf people's conditions.
+She was a suffragist, pacifist, Christian socialist, birth control supporter, and opponent of Woodrow Wilson.
 In 1915, she and George A. Kessler founded the Helen Keller International (HKI) organization.
 This organization is devoted to research in vision, health, and nutrition.
 In 1916, she sent money to the NAACP, as she was ashamed of the Southern un-Christian treatment of "colored people".

 In 1920, Keller helped to found the American Civil Liberties Union (ACLU).
 She traveled to over 40 countries with Sullivan, making several trips to Japan and becoming a favorite of the Japanese people.
-Keller met every U.S. president from Grover Cleveland to Lyndon B. Johnson and was friends with many famous figures, including Alexander Graham Bell, Charlie Chaplin and Mark Twain.
+Keller met every U.S. president from Grover Cleveland to Lyndon B. Johnson and was friends with many famous figures, including Alexander Graham Bell, Charlie Chaplin, and Mark Twain.
 Keller and Twain were both considered political radicals allied with leftist politics.

 Keller, who believed that the poor were "ground down by industrial oppression", wanted children born into poor families to have the same opportunities to succeed that she had enjoyed.
 She wrote, "I owed my success partly to the advantages of my birth and environment.
 I have learned that the power to rise is not within the reach of everyone."

-In 1909 Keller became a member of the Socialist Party; she actively campaigned and wrote in support of the working class from 1909 to 1921.
+In 1909, Keller became a member of the Socialist Party of America (SPA); she actively campaigned and wrote in support of the working class from 1909 to 1921.
 Many of her speeches and writings were about women's right to vote and the effects of war; in addition, she supported causes that opposed military intervention.
 She had speech therapy to have her voice understood better by the public.
 When the Rockefeller-owned press refused to print her articles, she protested until her work was finally published.